 - it must have a low energy demand;

-- its exterior walls, foundations, roofs, windows and doors must be high performing; and
+- its exterior walls, foundations, roofs, windows and doors must be high performing;

-In addition to the ZCB requirements, the NCC is also ensuring that the design must plan for a future switch to geothermal heating.
+- the design must plan for a future switch to geothermal heating.

 Process and timeline